 I am numbering the five patterns of the pentatonic scale as the note fall in the key.
 The E minor scale is E F# G A B C D E.

-The E minor pentatonic scale is E G A B D E, which is the same scale with the second and fourth notes removed.
+The E minor pentatonic scale is E G A B D E, which is the same scale with the second and sixth notes removed.
 Pattern one of the scale just simply starts on E, Pattern three starts on G, Pattern four on A, and so on.

 For the E minor scale patterns I am taking the pattern numbers from the G major scale.
 If you see that the G major and E minor scale are each others relative major and minor, you also see that these two scales share the same notes.
 G major scale is G A B C D E F# G. E minor scale is E F# G A B C D E. Same exact notes.
 For the sake of consistently and trying to keep things simple I group relative major and minor scales together. it’s pretty common that guitar players tend to learn pentatonic scales as minor and major scales as major.
 Learning how to relate relative major and minor will close those gaps between these two worlds quite easily.

 For this exercise I am using five groupings to help memorize all the scales.

 Starting from F# and G

 Pattern 7 major

 Starting from A

 Pattern 2 major